hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 **Pre-requisites**

 * An active service subscription to HPE GreenLake for ML Ops
-* ML Ops project has been created by ML Ops admin and user is able to launch to HPE Ezmeral Runtime Enterprise with ML Ops Project Member Role role
+* An ML Ops project that has been created by an ML Ops admin for which the user is able to launch to HPE Ezmeral Runtime Enterprise through an ML Ops Project Member role
-* Access credentials to any S3 based object storage is available
+* Available access credentials to any S3 based object storage
 * Triton Inference Server container image accessible either through on-prem registry (eg Harbor) or public registry accessible.

 **Steps to deploy a model**

-1)   Validation connection to kubernetes cluster
+1)   Validation connection to Kubernetes cluster

-1. Click HPE GreenLake for ML Ops card in the HPE GreenLake Central **Dashboard** shows the number of previously created projects.
+1. Click HPE GreenLake for ML Ops card in the HPE GreenLake Central **Dashboard,** which shows the number of previously created projects.

    ![Select ML Ops Project](/img/blog_2.png "Select ML Ops Project")
 2. Click link “Launch ML Operations Console”
 3. Click “Dashboard” on left navigation of “Ezmeral Container Platform”
 4. Download “kubectl”, “HPE kubectl plugin”, and “kubeconfig”.
 5. Set environment variable KUBECONFIG to point to the kubeconfig file
-6. validate connectivity to the cluster using command “kubectl get no”
+6. Validate connectivity to the cluster using command “kubectl get no”

 2)   Place the model in s3 object storage

 1. Place the model and configuration file for Triton Inference server in object storage

    ![object storage for model](/img/blog_1.png "object storage for model")
-2. Sample configuration file for the model as is below:
+2. Sample configuration file for the model as shown below:

 ```markdown
 name: "braintumor_onnx"